rubyroidlabs/bsuir-courses/spec.md

 * User has_many :expenses => Expense belong_to :user

 - [x] Include user accounts
-* I included an user model with its controller
+* An user model was created and its controller, bcrypt gem was added to the project's gemfile to encrypt its password, sessions were enabled also.

 - [x] Ensure that users can't modify content created by other users
 * User controller was built to only allow current_user to modify its own content by checking its session user id before making any changes.

 - [x] Include user input validations
-* All parameters inserted in forms are validated before any action, and user is warned and re-routed if invalid data.
+* All parameters inserted in forms are validated before any action its taken, and user is warned and re-routed if any invalid data is present.

 - [x] Display validation failures to user with error message (example form URL e.g. /posts/new)
-* I used flash-rack to add custom messages in case of any invalid data.
+* flash-rack gem was added to the project's gemfile, required once in the ApplicationController to add custom messages in case of any invalid data.

 - [x] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code